 Who would benefit from Digital X-Rays?

 While most people find benefits from utilizing dental digital x-rays, it will depend on your unique situation.
 Our dental professionals recommend scheduling a consultation to determine whether a digital x-ray will be helpful.
 If a digital x-ray is prescribed, they are primarily used to track your teeth and the bones in your mouth.
-They can also track damages such as fractures, cavities, misalignments, and determine whether an extraction may be required.
+They can also track damages such as fractures, cavities from tooth decay, misalignments, and determine whether an extraction may be required.
 Many patients experience x-rays on an annual basis as part of their dental maintenance routine.

 What are the advantages of Digital X-Rays?